lubos/lubos/README.md

 Thanks.

 By following these guidelines, you can ensure your emails are effective, making it easier for me to provide timely support and resolve your issues efficiently.
 Thank you for your cooperation and understanding.

----

-Feel free to publish this article on your preferred platform!